ShmoopySoft/ShmoopySoft-Generate-Open-XML-Example/README.md

 A Visual Studio 2019 solution written in C# to demonstrate generating a Word document (docx) using OpenXML.

+For this solution to work, it is necessary to add WindowsBase and DocumentFormat.OpenXml references to project.

 ### Running

 1. Download the solution from our GitHub repository